 Founded in 1994, Integra International now has offices in almost every major business center of the world.
 Click to see details of our Membership Statistics.

-Each member firm retains its’ name and independence.
-The knowledge (both domestic and international) of the two thousand individuals involved in Integra International is available to be drawn upon by any member needing assistance.
+Each member firm retains it’s name and independence.
+The knowledge (both domestic and international) of the five thousand individuals involved in Integra International is available to be drawn upon by any member needing assistance.
 English is the working language for the association and all members must have proficiency in it.

 All member firms are local firms, owned by successful partners who understand the unique culture of the owner-managed business.
 As independent, owner-managers, the member firms are committed to the highest professional standards, a full understanding of client needs and strategy and adding value to clients through innovative solutions.